Titanomis: Taxonomy

 Titanomis is considered an enigmatic, unplaced genus and may require its own family.
-The genus and species were first described by Edward Meyrick in 1888 using a specimen collected by George Hudson.
+The genus and species were first described by Edward Meyrick in 1888 using a specimen collected by George Hudson collected in Nelson.

 The location of that specimen's collection needed to be clarified, resulting in an error made by Meyrick.
 In his 1928 book The Moths and Butterflies of New Zealand, Hudson discussed and illustrated this species and noted catching the holotype in 1882 in Nelson.
 However, the label written by Meyrick stated that Hudson collected the holotype on 10 May 1885 in Wellington.
 John S. Dugdale, in his Annotated Catalogue of New Zealand Lepidoptera, accepted that the species' type locality was Nelson.
 The error arose from Meyrick needing clarification on the details of the capture of the holotype and its shipment to the United Kingdom.
 The holotype specimen is held at the Natural History Museum, London.

 Etymology

 The genus name is derived from Titan, meaning giant, and anomis, meaning anomalous.
 It refers to the size and unusual morphology of the group in which the species was originally placed.
 The epithet is derived from sisyrota, meaning wearing a hairy garment, and refers to the hairs on the inner margin of the hindwings.

 In 2001 New Zealand lepidopterist Robert Hoare described T. sisyrota as "New Zealand's most enigmatic moth", and proposed the common name "Frosted Phoenix", alluding to the way the elusive moth "burns into ashes and then rises again", and its ash-coloured forewings.